Ganster1319/Financial-Estate-Management-/README.md

 *   **Reporting & Visualization:**
     *   [ ] **Business Portfolio Visualization:** Provide a dedicated view or dashboard section to visualize the overall business portfolio.
 This must include:
         *   Data aggregation based on all clients/policies.
-        *   Visual representations (e.g., charts - Pie and Bar charts preferred) of the portfolio breakdown.
+        *   Visual representations (e.g., charts - Pie and Bar charts preferred using a library like Chart.js) of the portfolio breakdown.
         *   Ability to **filter/group** the visualization by `PolicyType` and client `Gender`.
     *   [ ] **Client Portfolio Visualization:** Within the individual client detail view, provide a visualization of that specific client's insurance portfolio.
 This must include:
-        *   Visual representations (e.g., charts - Pie chart for policy type breakdown, potentially a table for detailed list) showing the client's policy distribution.
+        *   Visual representations (e.g., charts - Pie chart for policy type breakdown, potentially a table for detailed list using Chart.js) showing the client's policy distribution.
         *   Ability to **filter/group/sort** the visualization by `PolicyType` and `CoverageType`.

 *   **Data Handling & Persistence:**
     *   [ ] **Persistence:** Reliably save all client, policy, and coverage data to the designated database (SQLite file initially).
     *   [ ] **Validation:** Implement input validation based on the defined database schema (e.g., ensure required fields are filled, data types match like valid dates/email formats, numeric fields contain numbers).
-Provide user-friendly error messages for validation failures.
+Provide user-friendly error messages for validation failures, preferably next to the invalid field.

 ## 3. User Interface (UI) / User Experience (UX) Requirements